-The transportation system would remain unchanged in the long term, though there would be some short-term slowing of transportation flow during construction actions.
-Transportation impacts would be minimized with the use of flaggers and maintaining one open lane on roadways.
+• The transportation system would remain unchanged in the long term, though there would be some short-term slowing of transportation flow during movement of large equipment into and away from construction sites.

 Visual Quality

 Impacts on visual quality would be low.